Back at One (song): Other versions

 McKnight also performed the song with Brazilian singer Ivete Sangalo on her album Festa (en: Party).

 In 2000, keyboardist Bob Baldwin released a cover of the song from the album BobBaldwin.com.

 Also in 2000, Jamaican reggae and dancehall singer Sanchez recorded a reggae cover version of the song over the "Fi Wi Rock" rhythm produced by King Jammy which became a popular dancehall hit in Jamaica and the US.
-Irish boy band Westlife duetted with Lulu in 2002.

 In 2001, UK music artist Lulu recorded the song for her album Together with a duet with Irish pop band Westlife and performed it live subsequently.

 In 2003, Smooth jazz guitarist and musician Paul Jackson, Jr. covered the song as the closing track from the album Still Small Voice.

 Another instrumental rendition of this song has been performed by saxophonist Warren Hill, from his album 2005 PopJazz.

 In 2006, British pop singer Shayne Ward also performed this song on his debut album Shayne Ward.

 Singer Mijares covered it in his 2009 Spanish album Vivir Así.